Most Iconic Public Art Around the World

 Various Pieces by Gustav Vigeland - Oslo, Norway

 Some 200 sculptures by Gustav Vigeland have found a home in the world's largest sculpture park made by a single artist, the Vigeland Sculpture Park in the Norwegian capital.
 The sculptures, in bronze, stone and wrought iron, show mankind in all its stages, from birth to death, through joy and tragedy.
-Playing children are exhibited, as are couples, warriors, old people and lovers.
+You'll find playing children, couples, warriors, old people and lovers.
 Some are silly, others raw.
 The range of emotions is vast, and each and every sculpture speaks to the onlooker.

 Vigeland, born Adolf Gustav Thorsen (1869-1943), learned woodcraft from his father.
 Later he went to art school in Oslo and Copenhagen and spent time abroad in places such as Paris.
 He worked on designing the sculpture park, laying it out to be friendly to families, but didn’t live to see its completion.